stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Maps and links the user-defined API methods to the native library.

-* Maps the domain type of the parameters and the return value to the equivalent FFM memory layout (albeit only for primitive integers so far).
+* Maps the parameters and return value of a method to the equivalent FFM memory layout (albeit only for primitive integers so far).

 * Transparently delegates API calls to the underlying native methods.